p-senichenkov/infotecs-test-logger/README.md

 ## Building

 Logger is considered to be built with CMake.
-It's recommended to use a separate build directory ('build' in this README).
+It's recommended to use a separate build directory (`build` in this README).
 Personally, I prefer Ninja as a build tool, so all instruction assume that Ninja is used.

 ```sh